What are veneers?

 You should treat your veneers in the same way you do your regular teeth by:

-Avoid biting hard or chewy food (or chewing your fingernails) because veneers can chip.
+- avoiding biting hard or chewy food (or chewing your fingernails) because veneers can chip

 Porcelain veneers usually last from 7 to 15 years before they need to be replaced.
 Composite resin veneers don’t last quite as long.

-Using dental veneers is a fairly simply approach that can significantly improve the look of your teeth, if that’s what you want.
+Using dental veneers is a fairly simple approach that can significantly improve the look of your teeth, if that’s what you want.

 Risks are low, but include: